mathesar-foundation/mathesar/docs/docs/user-guide/databases.md

 ## Mathesar's internal database {:#internal}

-Mathesar's philosophy is to keep as much of your data as possible inside your connected PostgreSQL database, structured consistently with the way it appears in the Mathesar interface.
+Mathesar keeps as much of your data as possible inside your connected PostgreSQL database, structured consistently with the way it appears in the Mathesar interface.

 Separate from your connected PostgreSQL database, Mathesar also maintains an internal database to store configuration relevant to the Mathesar application itself.
 While Mathesar does not allow you to work directly with this internal database, you might be interested to understand the distinction between it and your connected database.
 Below is a comparison of the data stored in each: